ArduPilot/ardupilot_wiki/common/source/docs/common-heewingf405.rst

 V2 Version
 ----------

-The upcoming V2 version with SD card logging should ship with a correct bootloader with ArduPilot firmware installed.
+The upcoming V2 version with internal flash logging should ship with a correct bootloader with ArduPilot firmware installed.
 Updating firmware can be done normally with Mission Planner or other GCS.

 Firmware for this board can be found `here <https://firmware.ardupilot.org>`_ in  sub-folders labeled "HEEWING-F405v2".